gau-rhv/rice-uwu/ArchInstall/README.md

 ## Notes to Install Arch

-## how to connect to a wifi network in archiso
+##  connect to a wifi network in archiso

 root@archiso ~ # iwctl